‘Gilmore Girls’: Netflix Teases The Possibility Of More Episodes With Cryptic Tweet [Spoilers]

 “Where’s an eighth grade science fair when you need one?

-#GilmoreGirls,” Netflix tweeted along with a photo that referenced how April (Vanessa Marano) found Luke (Scott Patterson), her biological father through her school’s science fair project.
+#GilmoreGirls,” Netflix tweeted along with a photo that referenced how April (Vanessa Marano) found Luke (Scott Patterson), her biological father, through her school’s science fair project.

 Where’s an eighth grade science fair when you need one? #GilmoreGirls pic.twitter.com/6qYnjbn32q